 Upside-down jellyfish in the shallow wetlands of Frenchman’s Creek, Providenciales.

-surfing definitively requires quite a bit of practice, but flat water cruising and exploring the wetlands of the Turks and Caicos are possible after only 5-10 minutes of instruction and half an hour of trying on your own.
+surfing definitively requires quite a bit more dedication and experience, yet flat water cruising, general fun on the water, and exploring the wetlands of the Turks and Caicos is easily possible after only 5 minutes of instruction and a little practice.